Mary Chapin Carpenter discography

-Carpenter entered the 2000s with her seventh studio album Time* Sex* Love* (2001), debuting at number six on the Billboard Top Country Albums chart.
+Carpenter entered the 2000s with her seventh studio album Time* Sex* Love* (2001), debuting at No. 6 on the Billboard Top Country Albums chart.
 The release was nominated by the Grammy Awards in 2002 for Best-Engineered Album.
-Three years later, Between Here and Gone (2004) was issued.
+Her second compilation album, The Essential Mary Chapin Carpenter, was released in 2003.
+Her eighth studio album, Between Here and Gone was released in 2004.
 The record was co-produced by Carpenter and pianist Matt Rollings.
-She returned in 2007 with her 10th studio album The Calling on Zoë Records.
-The project debuted at number 10 on the Billboard Top Country Albums chart and sold 100,000 copies within its first few weeks.
-After recording a holiday album, Come Darkness, Come Light: Twelve Songs of Christmas in 2008, Carpenter entered the next decade with The Age of Miracles in April 2010.
+She returned in 2007 with her ninth studio album The Calling on Zoë Records.
+The project debuted at No. 10 on the Billboard Top Country Albums chart and sold 100,000 copies within its first few weeks.
+Carpenter's first holiday album, Come Darkness, Come Light: Twelve Songs of Christmas, was released in 2008.

+Carpenter entered the 2010s with her 11th studio album, The Age of Miracles, released in April 2010.
 Among other entries, The Age or Miracles debuted within the top 10 of the Billboard Top Rock Albums chart.
 She followed with her 13th studio album Ashes and Roses (2012).
 Carpenter then collaborated with arranger Vince Mendoza to issue Songs from the Movie (2014), an album of orchestral music.
-In May 2016, The Things That We Are Made Of marked a return to traditional roots music and debuted a number eight on the Top Country Albums chart.
-Carpenter's fifteenth studio album Sometimes Just the Sky (2018) contained new versions of previously-recorded material and debuted at number thirteen on the Billboard folk albums chart.
+In May 2016, The Things That We Are Made Of marked a return to traditional roots music and debuted at No. 8 on the Top Country Albums chart.
+Carpenter's 15th studio album Sometimes Just the Sky (2018) contained new versions of previously recorded material and debuted at No. 13 on the Billboard folk albums chart.
+Carpenter's 16th studio album, The Dirt and the Stars, was released in 2020.
+Her 17th, Personal History, was released in 2025.